 “In a growth mindset, people believe that their most basic abilities can be developed through dedication and work — brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.” (from the book “Mindset” by Carol Dweck)

 The world is a big place.
 Your journey of exploration is a long one.
 So, don’t worry about what others think of you at first.

 Be more concerned whether you are showing up consistently.

-For example, I hated writing, most of my life, and I definitely wasn’t good at it.
-With consistent practice, I’ve learned to enjoy writing, and I’ve now self-published four books about authentic business.
-The books are OK, but I know that with continued improvement (future updated editions) they will become more and more authentically impressive.
+For example, I hated writing for most of my life.
+With consistent practice, I’ve learned to enjoy writing, and I’ve now self-published several books about authentic business.
+The first editions of the books are so-so, but I know that with continued improvement (future editions) they will become more authentically impressive.

-In summary, it’s all about consistent practice.
 But what are we to practice?
-The 7 disciplines of authentic business.
+I recommend The 8 practices of authentic business.

 What I love most about this path of Consistent Authenticity is that it frames all our business efforts as personal growth.
-And it makes marketing all about the journey of finding your true livelihood.
+It makes marketing all about the journey of finding your true livelihood.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.